-Faulkner University does not discriminate on the basis of race, color, national or ethnic origin, age, gender, marital status, veteran status or disability in connection with its
+Faulkner University does not discriminate on the basis of race, color, national or ethnic origin, age, gender, marital status, veteran status or disability in connection with its educational policies, admissions, financial aid, educational programs, or activities to those who meet its admission criteria and are willing to uphold its values as stated in the Conduct Regulations.

-Faulkner University is a churchaffiliated liberal arts institution committed to employing a highly qualified and diverse administration, faculty and staff, who reflect the University's religious traditions, values, affiliation, and purpose.
+Faulkner University is a church-affiliated liberal arts institution committed to employing a highly qualified and diverse administration, faculty and staff, who reflect the University's religious traditions, values, affiliation, and purpose.
 Thus, the institution invites individuals affiliated with the Churches of Christ to submit applications regardless of race, color, national or ethnic origin, age, gender, marital status, veteran status or disability.
 Faulkner University does not discriminate on the basis of race, color, national or ethnic origin, age, gender, marital status, or disability in connection with its employment practices.
 However, Faulkner University exercises a preference in employment for those qualified applicants who are members of the Churches of Christ, whose lifestyles are consistent with the mission of the University and with the beliefs and values of the Churches of Christ.
 The religious tenets followed by the University may also, in certain situations, limit or impact the employment of women in certain cases, for example, as teachers or professors in its College of Biblical Studies, except for a ladies Bible class.

 Based upon this commitment, Faulkner University follows the principle of nondiscrimination and operates within applicable federal and state laws prohibiting discrimination.
-As a recipient of federal financial assistance, Faulkner is required by Title IX of the Educational Amendments of 1972, as amended, not to discriminate on the basis of sex in its admissions policies, treatment of students, employment practices or educational programs except as required by religious tenets of the Churches of Christ.
+As a recipient of federal financial assistance,

+Faulkner is required by Title IX of the Educational Amendments of 1972, as amended, not to discriminate on the basis of sex in its admissions policies, treatment of students, employment practices or educational programs except as required by religious tenets of the Churches of Christ.
 Faulkner has an Equal Opportunity Plan available upon request in the Office of Human Resources.
 Inquiries concerning the application of federal and state laws or regulations may be referred to the Office of Human Resources.